-The third national lockdown and closure of schools has again created problems for those with childcare responsibilities and in turn for their employers.
+The third national lockdown and closure of schools have again created problems for those with childcare responsibilities and in turn for their employers.
 But should employers prioritise those with childcare responsibilities when deciding which staff to furlough?

 Employees who meet the eligibility criteria (ie they have worked for their employer since before 20 October 2020) and who have childcare responsibilities because of school closures can be furloughed.
 However, this is not a right and the decision to furlough staff – for any reason – remains with the employer.